 Good accounting software keeps track of everything and carries the necessary data forward from one year to the next.
 TurboTax does this, so you don't need to keep track of your prior year's information.
 And while you're preparing your taxes, it will remind you if you forgot anything.

 It will ask you if you have a home, so it knows to take deductions on your real estate property tax and mortgage interest.
 It gets easier as time goes on because it will remember to ask for your property data each year.

 It will ask if someone died, so it files inheritance income properly.
 It knows when this is tax-free and will give you the most advantage.

 It even gives you the proper deductions for the sales tax you spent throughout the year.
 There’s a quick, easy way to calculate this even if you didn’t keep records.
 TurboTax helps with that.

 If you invest in the stock market, it keeps track of your capital gains and losses.
 And it carries it all forward year to year, so you never miss anything.

 Ever since the 2014 tax year, all the forms for the Affordable Care Act have been included to help you properly file your Obamacare entitlements.

 Free eFile for Faster Refunds

-All versions include free eFile so you get your refund faster.
-And no worry about getting lost in the mail.
+All software versions include free eFile, so you get your refund faster.
+And no worries about getting lost in the mail.
+You can eFile up to five returns.

-In addition, all the software versions let you do as many taxes as you want on your own computer, five of which can be eFiled.
 That gives you the ability to do the taxes for your other family members or close friends too.

+In addition, all the software versions let you do as many taxes as you want on your computer, five of which can be eFiled.

 All the versions create all the IRS forms for you, and they print on your computer's printer so you can save a copy for yourself.
 You can also save it as a PDF file on your hard drive.